 - All Site Office Employees from Site Office shall move towards assembly point.

 - Fire warden will ensure that no one remaining in the Site Office.

 - Fire warden will ensure that the main power switch is off.

-- All Employees shall be stand in single line in contractor area at AP.
+- All Employees shall be stand in single line in contractor area at assembly point.

-- Safety Engineer shall ensure that all employees are in a single line at AP.
+- Safety Engineer shall ensure that all employees are in a single line at assembly point.